Success Story

 Joint Chiefs' project proposals are developed at the local level through a collaborative process between NRCS, Forest Service and partners.
 Past partners have included county, state, non-governmental, Tribal, utilities or private individual stakeholders.
 The collaboration process and partnerships will depend on the specific community needs of each project.
 Proposals are submitted by the local NRCS and Forest Service offices to the national agency offices.
 Proposals are reviewed and vetted at multiple levels in the agencies based on local, state, Tribal and regional priorities.

-The following evaluation criteria will be considered in the selection process:
+The following evaluation criteria have been considered in the selection process:

 Clint Cross, FS